wowfrank/wowfrank.github.io/_posts/2019-08-19-prevent-xss-and-csrf-attacks.markdown

 | iframe | <iframe src=...> | normal |
 | image | <img src=...> | normal |
 | AJAX | fetch('...')
 (JavaScript) | normal |

+This table shows what cookies are sent with cross-origin requests.
+As you can see cookies without a same-site attribute (indicated by "normal") are always sent. **Strict cookies are never sent.
+Lax cookies are only send with a top-level get request.**

+As you would expect strict mode gives better security, but breaks some functionality.
+Links to protected resources won't work from other sites.
+Even if you are logged in and have access to some resource, your strict cookies won't be sent when coming from another site.
+With lax mode, this still works, while providing decent security by blocking cross-site post requests.

+The same-site attribute is a good method to protect against CSRF attacks, because it seems to the attacker as though you are no longer logged in to the website under attack.

+##### **Using Referer, Origin, Host and X-Requested-With headers**

+X-Requested-With: XMLHttpRequest HTTP header can prevent CSRF attacks because this header cannot be added to the AJAX request cross domain without the consent of the server via CORS.
+Without CORS it is not possible to add X-Requested-With to a cross domain XHR request.
+Only the following headers are allowed cross domain:

+* Accept
+* Accept-Language
+* Content-Language
+* Last-Event-ID
+* Content-Type

+Referer header tells server from where the request has originated.
+If the request is coming from unauthorized domain, then Referer header will contain that value and server can simply reject that request.

+_These headers are great to additional check against CSRF attack, but do not rely only on them._

+**Misunderstanding the Same Origin Policy (aka SOP) and what Cross-origin resource sharing (aka CORS) brings to the table**

+All the SOP does, is prevent the response from being read by another domain (aka origin).
+This is irrelevant to whether a CSRF attack is successful or not.
+The only time the SOP comes into play with CSRF is to prevent any token from being read by a different domain.

+CORS does not increase security, it simply allows some exceptions to take place.
+Some browsers with partial CORS support allow cross site XHR requests (e.g. IE 10 and earlier), however they do not allow custom headers to be appended.
+In CORS supported browsers the Origin header cannot be set, preventing an attacker from spoofing this.

+All of the above has nothing to do with forged requests coming directly from an attacker.
+Remember, the attacker needs to use the victim's browser for their attack.
+They need the browser to automatically send its cookies.
+This cannot be achieved by a direct curl request as this would only be authenticating the attacker in this type of attack scenario (the category known as "client-side attacks").

+### **Conclusion**

+Both attacks have in common that they are client-side attacks and need some action of the end user, such as clicking on a link or visiting a web site.
+XSS executes a malicious script in your browser, CSRF sends a malicious request on your behalf.